Automattic/semantic-release-version-bump/README.md

       {
         "files": "plugin-file.php"
       }
-    ],
+    ]
-  ],
+  ]
-},
+}
 ```

 ## Limitations

-It currently handles only a `Version:` string, use in WordPress plugin and theme files.
+It currently handles only a `Version:` string, used in WordPress plugin and theme files.